 Companion planting in a great way to get the most out of your citrus tree.
 Try Marigolds, Nasturtium or Petunias; planting these in with your citrus will act as a natural pest repellant as well as encouraging the plant o bear delicious healthy fruit!

-Check out our range of citrus products on offer today!
+Check out our range of potted plants today!